Big Tech surge props up Wall Street, though caution reigns

 The S&P 500 was 0.1% higher after the first half hour of trading, on track to close out its fourth straight winning month.
-The Dow Jones Industrial Average was down 28 points, or 0.1%, at 26,285, as of 10 a.m.
-Eastern time, and the big gains for tech stocks had the Nasdaq composite up 0.8%.
+The Dow Jones Industrial Average was down 28 points, or 0.1%, at 26,285, as of 10 a.m., and the big gains for tech stocks had the Nasdaq composite up 0.8%.

 Despite the steadiness for indexes, caution was still clearly present across markets as the coronavirus pandemic continues to cloud the economy’s prospects, along with gridlock in Congress that’s holding up more aid for it.
 The 10-year Treasury yield hovered close to its lowest level since it dropped to a record low in March.
 Gold also briefly rose above $2,000 per ounce for the first time, while nearly three out of four stocks in the S&P 500 were lower.